 Introducing the family…

 “For a long time it was a well-kept secret among a few close friends,” David’s friend Roddy Mann wrote.
 “Then it leaked out.”
 The leak proved to be more of a slow puncture.
-The new family was photographed enjoying the gardens and swimming pool at Lo Scoglietto during the hot summer of 1964.
+The new family were photographed enjoying the gardens and swimming pool at Lo Scoglietto during the hot summer of 1964.
 At the same time, Hjördis spoke to Woman magazine about Kristina and Fiona and their effect on her life.
 “This summer in my new home, surrounded by my family, my life is peaceful and I like it that way.”

 The family photos were reproduced in magazines by November 1964, while David’s press announcements appeared during the first half of 1965.